nirvash/cryptrade/README.md

       -a,--add_length [value]  Additional initial periods to include (default: 100)

 Backtesting on this version works correctly.
-Limit orders are yet untested to my knowledge, feedback on it would be appreciated.
+Limit orders have been tested (by shadww) to sell on live data and works fine (sell instrument,amount,price,timeout).
+If you face any issue in a specific script please share it with us :)

 Also, if somebody is using the live version of cryptotrader.org, it would be very helpful if you could capture the request when turning offset on to a certain value.
 If you do that, I could add offsets to cryptrade, assuming they've implemented it within their API.
 I do have an alternative to offseting as well though, although it would be better to come straight off their API.